Close search results

 Play OverviewPlay Overview

-In Dear Esther you explore an uninhabited Hebridean island while an old man reads a series of letters to his eponymous deceased wife.
+Dear Esther (2012) is a narrative traversal game where you explore an uninhabited Hebridean island while an old man reads a series of letters to his eponymous deceased wife.
 Themes of love, loss, guilt and redemption intertwine with the bleak geography and orchestral music.
 As you explore the derelict remains of buildings, shipwrecks and caves, you find a story that must be interpreted to make sense.

 Play StylePlay Style